Famura71/Janus/README.md

 This app is for sharing files between two Windows devices through Wifi.
-Client will send the file and the Server will listen.
+This is mainly made for other projects.